DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Conclusions

 \section{Conclusions}

 We address semantic and geometry scene understanding with a multi-task learning framework on the four tasks: semantic segmentation, dense depth regression, surface normal estimation, and edge estimation.
-We propose a novel multi-modal distillation module, namely \mainblock, built upon xTAM, a bidirectional cross-task attention mechanism that combines two types of cross-task attentions to refine and enhance all task-specific features.
+We propose a novel distillation module, \mainblock, built upon xTAM, a bidirectional cross-task attention mechanism that combines two types of cross-task attention to refine and enhance all task-specific features.
 Extensive experiments in various datasets demonstrate the effectiveness of our proposed framework over competitive MTL baselines.
-We extend the application of our module in two practical scenarios: (i) to improve semantic segmentation of a recent self-supervised framework~\cite{hoyer2021ways} in Cityscapes and (ii) to improve performance of multi-task synthetic-2-real unsupervised domain adaptation.\\
+We extend our work to two scenarios: (i) to improve semantic segmentation on a recent self-supervised framework~\cite{hoyer2021ways} and (ii) to improve the performance of MTL-UDA.

-\textbf{Acknowledgements\quad} This work was funded by the French Agence Nationale de la Recherche (ANR) with project SIGHT (ANR-20-CE23-0016).
-It was performed using HPC resources from GENCI-IDRIS (Grant 2021-AD011012808).
+\textbf{Acknowledgements.} This work was funded by the French Agence Nationale de la Recherche (ANR) with project SIGHT (ANR-20-CE23-0016) performed with HPC resources from GENCI-IDRIS (Grant 2021-AD011012808).

+In this supplementary material, we provide information about the method in \ref{sec:supp-method-training}, experimental details and additional results in \ref{sec:supp-exp}, and finally quantitative results in \ref{sec:supp-results}.